 Content creation is about more than just text in 2020.
 Even the average blog post usually contains several images, and the person writing the content is often not the same individual who will be creating images or graphics for the post.

 You can also use GatherContent’s dashboard to post style guidelines or instructions.
-To be most effective every piece of content needs to share your brand’s/the client’s brand’s voice, and that is why following a stylesheet is must.
+To be most effective, every piece of content needs to share your brand’s/the client’s brand’s voice, and that is why following a stylesheet is a must.

-Being able to post instructions where they are clearly visible and can be seen by everyone who needs to will often save a lot of rewriting time down the line and it will alos mean that no one can get away with the excuse that they did not know that something was to be written/formatted/created in a certain way.
+Being able to post instructions where they are clearly visible and can be seen by everyone who needs to will often save a lot of rewriting time down the line, and it will also mean that no one can get away with the excuse that they did not know that something was to be written/formatted/created in a certain way.

 You Can Migrate Content From Within The Dashboard

 You have produced, reviewed and approved your content.
 Time to copy and paste and deal with those last pesky formatting problems in your publishing site and tweak them, right?
 With GatherContent’s robust migration capabilities, you won’t have to do this anymore.
 From within the dashboard, you can export to a number of publishing platforms and in a number of formats including WordPress, Word, PDF, Excel, Sitecore and more as seen below.

 Even before the COVID-19 pandemic struck the most dynamic agencies – Pearl Lemon included – across a number of niches, but especially marketing – were making use of remote workforces.
 The fact is, as the pandemic has now proved in many cases, in the 21st century, you may not need an office anymore.
 Google and Amazon have already stated their global workforce will stay home until at least summer 2021, and lots of companies are preparing to do the same.